Rio de Janeiro in 4 Days

 Escadaria Selarón

 We moved on to the Escadaria Selarón; a flight of 215 steps, each decorated with brightly coloured tiles.
-I’d seen pictures and it looks quite spectacular; of course in reality it was swarming with so many tourists you could hardly see the steps.
+I’d seen pictures and it looked quite spectacular; of course in reality, it was swarming with so many tourists you could hardly see the steps.

 Escadaria Selarón